contao/contao/UPGRADE.md

 The legacy routing has been dropped.
 As such, the `getPageIdFromUrl` and `getRootPageFromUrl` hooks do not exist anymore.
 Use Symfony routing instead.

-### initialize.php
+### Custom entry points

-The `initialize.php` support has been removed.
-Register your own Symfony routes to the routing instead.
+The `initialize.php` file has been removed, so custom entry points will no longer work.
+Register your entry points as controllers instead.

 ### ClassLoader